Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 +"rtsp://" +".mp4"

-then you'll find several "rtsp://" URLs that contain MPEG-4 video content.
+then you may find some "rtsp://" URLs for streams that contain MPEG-4 video content.

 You can try receiving some of these using "openRTSP"